OpenGridForum/ogf-dokuwiki-archive/README.md

 This repository hosts a static converted version of the Open Grid Forum web historical assets intended for archive purposes.
 Web content available includes the following assets, archived in read-only mode.
-Current active content that replaces these historical archives is hosted on the [OpenGridForum](https://github.com/opengridforum) organizational pages here on GitHub.
+Current active content for ongoing activities is hosted on the [OpenGridForum organizational pages on GitHub](https://github.com/opengridforum).
+Groups wishing to continue OGF work can refer to these historical archives for past activity.

 -   [Archived Main OGF Dokuwiki WebSite content](http://archive.ogf.org/www.ogf.org/dokuwiki/doku.php/start.html)